Preempting the 2012 Allegheny County Property Assessments Could Save You Thousands

 However, there are many property owners who will benefit from timely filing a 2011 property tax appeal in an effort to both save property taxes in 2011, and preempt the 2012 reassessment.

-If you have questions concerning your current property assessment, and whether this strategy makes sense for your residential or commercial property, then call Noah Paul Fardo, Esquire, for a free consultation (412.802.6666).
+If you have questions concerning your current property assessment, and whether this strategy makes sense for your residential or commercial property, then call Flaherty & Fardo for a free consultation.

-The bottom line is that if you believe your current property assessment is higher than either A) the value of the property in 2002; OR B) higher than the current fair market value of the property in 2011, then you should call us immediately (412.802.6666) to understand the unique opportunity of saving money this year and preempting the 2012 reassessments.
+The bottom line is that if you believe your current property assessment is higher than either A) the value of the property in 2002; OR B) higher than the current fair market value of the property in 2011, then you should call the Allegheny County Property Assessment experts - Flaherty & Fardo - immediately to understand the unique opportunity of saving money this year and preempting the 2012 reassessments.
+We offer free consultations for all your legal needs and work hard to get the outcome you deserve.